Introduction

 The next competition that stand out was my 4th competition in Charlotte, North Carolina.
 This is where I got my first podiums ever.
 I placed 3rd for both 4x4 and 5x5, which were the events I practiced the most for leading up to the competition.
 I was expecting to do pretty well in 4x4, but 5x5 was a complete shock considering that was the first time I had competed in 5x5.
 After this, I decided 5x5 was going to be my main event, and went on to break state records in it several times.
 I’m not sure when I first broke state record, however.

 After nationals, most of the competitions I’ve been to have been ones hosted in North Carolina, and a few scattered in Virginia.
 This is where I really started to compete well and get rid of the nerves.
 I also started staffing competitions where I would judge solves, run cubes, scramble and help set up the venue.
 I don’t remember a lot of these because it’s been so long, and nothing really stands out.
-Around this time is when I started breaking my own state records consistently, I have a PB streak of 15 as of now which is 100% of my competitions.
+Around this time is when I started breaking my own state records consistently, I have a PB streak of 17 as of now which is 100% of my competitions.

 Gobbler Cube Day 2017

 Funny side note: Keaton and Corey hosted a seminar at nationals 2015 for how to not get nervous in competitions, but I didn’t attend it.
+Very ironic.

 1st Place Podiums

-The final competition I’ll mention is the first(and only) competition I placed first in, Carolina Cubers United 2018.
+The final competition I’ll mention is the first (and still only) competition I placed first in, Carolina Cubers United 2018.
 One of my good cubing friends, Kyler Smith, was the organizer and Cady Shields was the delegate.
-Cady was the organizer of Charlotte open 2014 where I got my first podiums for 4x4 and 5x5 (which was Cady’s first competition she ever attended, and she was the organizer), so it’s a funny coincidence that she was the delegate for the first competition I won 4x4 and 5x5 in.
-It really shows our growth I think.
+Cady was the organizer of Charlotte open 2014 where I got my first podiums for 4x4 and 5x5 (which was Cady’s first competition ever attended AND hosted), so it’s a funny coincidence that they were the delegate for the first competition I won 4x4 and 5x5 in.
 I don’t remember much of this competition besides it being kind of warm in the venue, and we had parked our car in the spot that the HVAC guy needed to get to in order to fix the air conditioning.
-Kyler Smith hosted a few competitions before he joined the military, and his were always ran really well and very enjoyable because my friends would be there.
+Kyler Smith hosted a few competitions before he joined the military, and his always ran really well and very enjoyable because my friends would be there.

 North Carolina State Records